 33. The German language has some crazy long words like the wonderful ‘Donaudampfschifffahrtselektrizitätenhauptbetriebswerkbauunterbeamtengesellschaft’.
 No one ever really uses this word that means ‘Danube Steam Shipping Company’, but it does exist.
 I personally tend to think that it exists just so we Germans can brag about having long words.

 Which of these facts about Germany did you already know?

 I really hope you enjoyed reading this list and that at least a few of these facts and short stories made you laugh.

-Of course there are many more facts about Germany, but these 33 are the ones you should know before you travel to Germany.
-Be it because it help you as you travel or because these facts allow you a better understanding of the country.
+Of course, there are many more facts about Germany, but these 33 are the ones you should know before you travel to Germany.
+Be it because it helps you as you travel or because these facts allow you a better understanding of the country.

-Which of these facts about Germany surprised you?
-And which one is your favorite?
-Let me know in the comments down below!
+Let me and others know in the comments down below!

 Like these facts about Germany?